DeepakTheGeek/Atom_CTO/README.md

 # Atom_CTO
 Hey there, Deepak here.
 In this application Angular is used as front end and ASP.Net Core Web API is used as back end.
-For Angular version 10 is used and for API, version 3.1 is used.
+For Angular, version 10 is used and for API, version 3.1 is used.

 Few point before running the application:
 -----------------------------------------